juniorcl/dotfiles/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ---
 Especial Thanks to my friend [mswell](www.github.com/mswell) from who the projet was inspired.
-And especially, Coded with :heartpulse:!
+And especially, coded with :heartpulse:!